Richy-W/Richy-W.github.io/README.md

 This page is ment to function as a landing page for Richy-W.
 It will contain a number of recorces inculding:
- 1) A developer profile
+ 1) A developer profile : index
- 2) A Portfolio
+ 2) A Portfolio of works
- 3) A list of recources to fasilitate learning.
+ 3) A list of recources used along my journey.
- 4) A documentation of my personal journey through the developer community
+ 4) A documentation of my personal journey through the developer community (may not include blog)